amandaestevez/SOFTWARE-QA/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md

 ## The Anatomy of a Test Case

 ### Previously
 In the previous chapter([click here to read it](https://github.com/amandaestevez/softwareqa/blob/3881ac15dfa8e1b06ae15f38b52bbf23335505bf/00-SOFTWARE-DEVELOPMENT-LIFECYCLE-SDLC/001-SLDC-TESTING-%26-QA.md)), you saw the main activities that *ZippyBank's* testing team worked on throughout the entire Software Development Lifecycle (SDLC).
-Now you will go through their test case to understand its core components.
+Now you will go through their test case.

 ## Abstract
-Inconsistent test case formats can hinder software development.
 This document outlines a well-defined, standardized test case structure based on the industry's established best practices, detailing the core components of a test case.

-By adopting this standardized approach, projects can benefit from improved clarity, increased efficiency in test creation and execution, reduced errors due to clear pass/fail criteria, and streamlined traceability for defect tracking.

 |TABLE OF CONTENT | THE ANATOMY OF A TEST CASE |
 |-----------------|----------------------------|